Aadarsh805/TweetSage/README.md

 # TweetSage

-An open-source tool that analyzes your Twitter activity and answers to your questions based on your recent tweets Wanna know more how it's built, check out my blog on how it built it: [BLOG LINK](https://aadarshthakur.hashnode.dev/how-i-built-tweetsage-by-using-chatgpt-and-twitter-api-together)
+An open-source tool that analyzes your Twitter activity and answers to your questions based on your recent tweets

+Wanna know more how it's built, check out my blog on how I built it: [BLOG LINK](https://aadarshthakur.hashnode.dev/how-i-built-tweetsage-by-using-chatgpt-and-twitter-api-together)

 https://user-images.githubusercontent.com/95094057/208742885-50db694c-1b8d-4aa4-bbc7-22ac8e932044.mp4